neroist/sitelen-pona-ucsur-guide/README.md

 ### Windows

-There are two input methods for Windows: nasin Ajemi and nasin AHK
+There are three input engines for Windows: nasin Ajemi, nasin AHK, and Keyman

 You can download & install nasin Ajemi from [this link](https://github.com/dec32/Ajemi/releases/latest), see the [README](https://github.com/dec32/Ajemi) on how to use it.